adam10603/AlternativeWindowsClocks/README.md

 This clock wraps [`GetTickCount64`](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-gettickcount64), which isn't used in any of Microsoft's implementations of `std::chrono` clocks.

-Although this clock can also replace `std::chrono::steady_clock` in existing code, there are some differences that make it more of a separate option.
+Although this clock can also replace `std::chrono::steady_clock` in existing code, there are some differences that make this more of a separate option.

 It is much more performant than `precision_monotonic_clock`, however, it has a much lower precision and resolution.